 Step 3: Use a cookie cutter to cut into desired shapes.
 I use a 2 ½” scalloped edge cookie cutter for the tops of the cookies and a 2 ½” round cookie cutter for the bottom.
 You can also use the same cutter for tops and bottoms.
 Use a tiny cookie cutter (or the back end of a piping tip) to cut out the centers in your top cookies.
 You want to have an even number of tops and bottoms.

 Step 6: To bake the cookies, make sure not to crowd the sheet tray and only bake one tray at a time.
-Also make sure not to place the raw cookie dough on a hot sheet tray or your cookies will spread.
+Also, make sure not to place the raw cookie dough on a hot sheet tray or your cookies will spread.
 Bake the cookies until they are just starting to turn brown on the edges.
 This should only take around 8-10 minutes at 350F.

 How to fill Gluten Free Lemon Curd Linzer Cookies

 Please make sure the baked linzer cookies are fully cooled before filling them with your lemon curd.
 Dust your Top cookies (the ones with the center cut out) with powdered sugar.
-Add a spoon of your fully set up lemon curd on to the bottom cookies (withOUT the cut-out centers).
+Add a spoon of your fully set-up lemon curd onto the bottom cookies (withOUT the cut-out centers).
 Sandwich the two halves together.

-Because Lemon Curd needs to be refridgerated, please store your Gluten Free Lemon Curd Linzer Cookies in the fridge.
+Because Lemon Curd needs to be refrigerated, please store your Gluten Free Lemon Curd Linzer Cookies in the fridge.
 I was worried the cookies would turn soft but to be honest, the cookies were amazing straight from the fridge.

 What to do with lemon curd

-There are many uses for lemon curd aside from filling gluten free linzer cookies.
+There are many uses for lemon curd aside from filling gluten-free Linzer cookies.

-- Enjoy it with ice cream, yogurt or your favorite granola bowl.
+- Enjoy it with ice cream, yogurt, or your favorite granola bowl.